Emmanuel L. Di Rossetti

 Pius X at the beatification of Joan of Arc

-On December 13, 1908, at the beatification of Joan of Arc, Pius X spoke these words which remain in the memory: "you will tell the French to make their treasure of the testaments of Saint-Rémy, of Charlemagne and of Saint-Louis which are summed up in these words so often repeated by the heroine of Orléans: long live Christ who Continue reading
+On December 13, 1908, at the beatification of Joan of Arc, Pius X pronounced these words that remain in our memories: "You will tell the French to treasure the testaments of Saint Remigius, Charlemagne, and Saint Louis, which are summed up in these words so often repeated by the heroine of Orléans: Long live Christ who… Continue reading

 -